What is an Elevator Pitch?

 Paint Your Financial Picture

-While you don’t have to go into much detail about your financial situation in your elevator pitch, it’s a good idea to mention your finances briefly.
+If you’re applying for funding, you’ll need an elevator pitch.
 Talk about your financial business model and how you are following the process.
-Mention what kind of expenses you have and how you pay them.
+Estimate your startup costs, mention what kind of expenses you have and how you pay them.
 As you begin to gain more experience as a business owner, you’ll be able to go into more depth about your finances without any hesitation or question of what to say.

 For the final portion of your elevator pitch, briefly discuss your company’s milestones, whether they have already been accomplished or are future goals.
 If your discussing something that was already accomplished, talk about how you got there and where you are currently in the process.
 If you’re mentioning future goals, discuss why you have the goal and how you plan to reach it.